tid213/greencapz-project/README.md

 ## Green Capz Project

-The Green Capz project was created to help me monitor my indoor garden.
+The Green Capz project was created to help me monitor the environment of my indoor garden.

 ## How it was created

-I created the greencapz-client app to run on RaspberryPi OS, that is running on a RaspberryPi 3b.
-The RaspberryPi takes serial readings from an Arduino board that is connected to 4 different sensors (I Will eventually add a pH sensor).
-The app then sends the current data to a Mongo DB that is displayed on an LED screen.
-The app also sends data every four hours to provide graph data to the greencapz-app online access.
+I created the greencapz-client app to run on RaspberryPi OS that is running on a RaspberryPi 3b.
+The RaspberryPi takes serial readings from an Arduino board that is connected to 4 different sensors.
+The app then sends the current data to a MongoDB database.

+The box housing the Raspberry Pi and Arduino board contains a small LED monitor to display the current readings.

-The greencapz-app is the web app that, upon logging in, allows me access to the current and past readings.
-Greencapz allows users to create an account and view all readings associated with the account.
+The greencapz-app is the web app that allows access to the current and past readings displayed to the user.
+The app allows users to create an account and view readings associated with the account.
 It provides the user with current readings (every 5 min.) and graphs to show past data up to a week.